 - Please include any additional documentation in a single PDF file no bigger than 10 MB.
 We are aware that works in progress may well go through a number of changes over the course of the selection process.
 Please keep us updated or send us further information to email@example.com (files should be no bigger than 10 MB and should clearly indicate where any changes have been made).

-- The director and producer expressly accept that requirement that either or both of them should attend the event in person.
+- The director, screenwriter and producer expressly accept that requirement that at least one of them should attend the event in person.

 - By submitting a project, you agree that the festival may use the image of participants at the event for promotional purposes.